cloud-elements/devportal/docs/getstarted/integration-guide.md

 For example, provisioning an `instance` to Salesforce.com will give you the ability to create, retrieve, update, and delete data like `accounts`.

+An `instance` is always connected to a single account.
+For every customer or account you wish to connect, an `instance` will need to be created.
+For example,

 As mentioned in the Authentication section, each Element requires authentication.
 In order to provision an `instance`, the Cloud Elements tokens are required along with the Element requirements.

 Example `cURL` request using Basic Authentication: